-On November 12, 2023, the Opening Session of The Merchants of Death War Crimes Tribunal will begin.
+The Opening Session of The Merchants of Death War Crimes Tribunal began on November 12, 2023.
 This People’s Tribunal will hold accountable — through testimony of witnesses and documentary evidence — four U.S. weapons manufacturers which produce and sell products that attack and kill not only combatants but non-combatants as well.

 The testimonies of the witnesses for the Tribunal have been video-recorded during the last year as investigative teams identified witnesses and elicited their testimony.
 This included testimonies from the victims of war, military and weapons analysts, lawyers, journalists, moral philosophers and theologians.

 Once the Opening Session concludes, the entire Tribunal will be streamed via video links over consecutive weeks examining War Crimes in Afghanistan, Iraq, Syria, Somalia, Gaza, and Yemen.
 The role of Lobbying, Think Tanks, the “Revolving Door,” and other means by which these predatory capitalists enrich themselves through war will be explored.

 These recorded testimonies will be presented to the Jurors of the Tribunal and a worldwide audience (via livestream).
 The first segment of the Tribunal aired on November 12, 2023.